julihocc/itesm-ma2008b-notes/module-01/complementary/module-01.md

    - Use PRNs (Mersenne Twister) to compute \(\int_0^1 \sin(x)\,dx\).
    - Use a Quasi-Random sequence (Sobol or Halton) for the same integral.
    - Compare how quickly each approach converges.
-4. **High-Dimensional Optimization**: Use **QRNs** (e.g., Sobol) to optimize a 5D function (like a Rosenbrock variant) and compare with a purely random search in terms of required samples/time.
+4. **High-Dimensional Optimization**: Use **QRNs** (e.g., Sobol) to optimize a 5D function and compare with purely random search in terms of required samples/time.

 ---

-## 3. Random Number Generators: Implementation and Applications
+## 4. Random Number Generators: Implementation and Applications

-While section 2 introduced PRNs vs. QRNs conceptually, this section focuses on **practical usage** in Python’s standard toolchain.

-### 3.1 Using NumPy’s Modern PRNG API
+### 4.1 Using NumPy’s Modern PRNG API
 ```python
 import numpy as np